hphelion/docs.hpcloud.com/apispecs/maas/hpcloud-maas-api.md

 	]
 	}}

-***Accessing MaaS***
+***Accessing Monitoring***

-The endpoint for accessing the MaaS API can be obtained from the service catalog returned in your Keystone authentication request.
+The endpoint for accessing the Monitoring API can be obtained from the service catalog returned in your Keystone authentication request.

 	https://az-1.region-a.geo-1.monitoring.hpcloudsvc.com/v1.0/

-A request can then be made against resources at that endpoint by supplying the access/token/id from your Keystone authentication request as in your MaaS API request header as an X-Auth-Token:
+A request can then be made against resources at that endpoint by supplying the access/token/id from your Keystone authentication request as in your Monitoring API request header as an X-Auth-Token:

 *Sample Request*